space-wizards/docs/src/en/space-station-14/core-design/antagonists.md

 ## Nukies: Major Team

-Nukies are a Major Team Antagonist with the goal of getting to and setting off the station's nuclear self-destruct warhead.
+Nukies are a Major Team Antagonist with the goal of getting to and setting off the station’s nuclear self-destruct warhead.

-- They are a team-based antagonist because they start with a small limited team of players and they don't have an effective means of converting crew en-mass.
-They have reinforcements and borging but those are secondary mechanics and don't really qualify them as a conversion antagonist.
+- They are a team-based antagonist because they start with a small limited team of players and they don’t have an effective means of converting crew en-mass.
+They have reinforcements and borging but those are secondary mechanics and don’t really qualify them as a conversion antagonist.

 - They are a major antag because achieving their objective will result in the complete destruction of the station and they have access to very powerful weapons and tools to achieve their goals.
-They are also incentivized to engage in direct combat as their objective is in one of the most secure areas on the station and their equipment is primarily combat focused.
+They are also incentivized to engage in direct combat as their objective is in one of the most secure areas on the station and their equipment is primarily combat-focused.

-- The tendency for them to engage directly in combat, their very identifiable equiptment and round-ending objective, very clearly solidifies them into the category of major antag.
+- The tendency for them to engage directly in combat, their very identifiable equipment and round-ending objective, very clearly solidify them into the category of major antag.

 ## Blob: Major Conversion

 Blob is a Major Conversion Antagonist with the goal of self-replicating and overtaking the entire station.

-- They are a conversion-based antag because the intial starting blob core is very weak and vulnerable, however as the blob expands across the station it gains more power.
+- They are a conversion-based antag because the initial starting blob core is very weak and vulnerable, however as the blob expands across the station it gains more power.
 Additionally, blobs can convert crew members into blob zombies to help protect the core.

-- They are a major antagonist because their goal is to expand and completely overtake the station and turn it into one giant blob organsim.
+- They are a major antagonist because their goal is to expand and completely overtake the station and turn it into one giant blob organism.
 Their abilities are initially very weak however, they scale exponentially with time and the amount of space inhabited by the blob.

 ## Thief: Neutral Solo

 Thief is a Neutral Solo Antagonist with the goal of stealing objective items to satisfy their kleptomania.

-- The thief being a solo antagonist is self-explanitory.
+- The thief being a solo antagonist is self-explanatory.

-- A thief's objective is to simply steal their objective items and not get caught.
-The objective itself isn't in conflict with the objectives of the crew, but stealing certain items may result in chaos ensuing on the station.
-This clearly makes the thief a neutral antagonist as they aren't directly in conflict with the crew.
+- A thief’s objective is to simply steal their objective items and not get caught.
+The objective itself isn’t in conflict with the objectives of the crew, but stealing certain items may result in chaos ensuing at the station.
+This clearly makes the thief a neutral antagonist as they aren’t directly in conflict with the crew.